SvenBroeckling/phasesix-rulebook/published/character_en.md

-To play a Phase Six adventure, each player must create a character.
-The character's relevant values are recorded on the character sheet.
+Each player creates a character to play a Phase Six adventure.
+The character is recorded on the character sheet with all relevant values.

-The process of creating a new character is described in detail in the chapter titled [[chapter-create-a-character|Create a Character]].
-This chapter outlines the fundamental characteristics that comprise a character in Phase Six.
+The chapter [[chapter-create-a-character|Creating a character]] describes exactly how to create a new character.
+This section describes the basic characteristics that make up a character in Phase Six.

 ### Persona

-The Persona section lists the character's mental traits.
-Each trait has its own corresponding value and serves as the basis for skills.
+The values listed under Persona refer to the mental characteristics of the character.
+Each value corresponds to a personality trait.
+Persona traits have their own value and are also the base for skills.

 #### Education

-Education refers to a character's acquired general knowledge.
-A character with a high level of education excels in theoretical skills such as *Nature* and *History*.
+Education describes the general knowledge a character has acquired.
+A character with a high level of education is good at all theoretical skills such as *Nature* or *History*.

 #### Logic

-Logic is the ability to draw reasonable conclusions, which is particularly important for problem-solving through logical thinking.
-A character with high Logic is better at skills such as *Investigation* or *Mechanics*.
+Unlike *Education*, the value of logic relates to the ability to draw reasonable conclusions.
+Logic is especially important when it comes to solving problems through logical reasoning.
+A character with high Logic will be better at skills such as *Investigation* or *Mechanics*.

 #### Conscientiousness

-Does the character approach tasks or activities conscientiously?
-Weak conscientiousness leads to carelessness, while strong conscientiousness ensures an organized and effective approach.
+How conscientiously does the character approach tasks or activities?
+A low level of conscientiousness leads to carelessness, whereas a high level of conscientiousness ensures an organised and effective approach.

 #### Willpower

-Willpower refers to a character's ability to assert their own ideas and principles.
-A strong-willed character excels in skills such as *Courage* and *Intimidation*.
+Willpower refers to the character's ability to assert their own ideas and principles.
+A strong-willed character is good at the skills *Courage* and *Intimidation*, among others.

 #### Apprehension

-Apprehension describes how well a character can perceive their surroundings and absorb information.
-A character with good Apprehension is good at the skills *Perception* and *Orientation*.
+Perception describes a character's ability to perceive their surroundings and absorb information.
+A character with good perception is good at the skills *Perception* and *Orientation*.

 #### Charm

-A character with high Charm knows how to meet and positively influence other people.
+A person with a high value for Charm knows how to approach other people and have a positive effect on them.
 This attribute is not to be confused with the physical trait of *Attractiveness*.
-A charming character is good at, among other things, *Politics* and *Empathy*.
+A charming character is good at *Politics* and *Empathy*, among other things.

 ### Physis

-All Physis attributes describe the character's physical abilities.
+All physical attributes describe the character's physical abilities.
 Each attribute has a value that indicates the number of dice rolled for that attribute.

 #### Deftness

-This attribute describes a character's physical ability as well as their dexterity.
-A skilled character is good at things like *Performance* and *Stealth*.
+This stat describes both the physical dexterity and the agility of the character.
+A deft character is, among other things, good at *Performance* and *Stealth*.

 #### Strength

 Strength is the pure strength of the character and is used whenever it is necessary to move something with pure muscle power.
-A character with high Strength is good at *Throwing* and *Athletics*.
+A character with high Strength is good at *Throwing* and good at *Athletics*.

 #### Attractiveness

 Attractiveness describes the charisma of the character.
-A high value does not necessarily mean beauty; a character with a striking appearance can also be attractive.
+A high value does not necessarily mean beauty; a distinctive character can also be attractive.

 #### Endurance

-Endurance is the physical stamina of the character.
-This attribute comes into play during an endurance run or a long, strenuous activity.
+Stamina is the physical endurance of the character, not in the sense of patience (that is more like *Conscientiousness* in Persona).
+This stat comes into play during an endurance run or a long, strenuous activity.

 #### Resistance

-Both the ability to withstand or avert injury or pain, and resistance to disease, toxins, or environmental influences such as heat or cold, flow together in this value.
+This includes the ability to withstand or avoid injury or pain, as well as resistance to disease, toxins or environmental influences such as heat or cold.

 #### Quickness

-Speed is both the speed at which the character can move and the ability to react quickly to something.
+Speed is both the speed at which the character is able to move around and the ability to react quickly to a situation.

 ### The minimum roll

-The minimum roll is a central property of your character.
-It specifies what result a die must reach to represent a success.
-The minimum roll is inherited from the lineage and is 5+ for most characters.
-It can only be changed by special events or rare objects, and often only for a short time.
+The minimum roll is a central feature of the character.
+It specifies the result a die must have to represent a success.
+The minimum roll is taken from the lineage and is 5+ for most characters.
+The "Masterly Presence" template lowers the minimum roll by 1, otherwise it can only be changed by special events or rare items, and often only for a short time.

 ### Evasion

-*Evasion* is used in combat.
-It allows you to dodge a melee attack.
-The value is equal to the evasion value of the lineage plus the average of quickness and deftness (rounded up).
-The encumbrance of armor and weapons reduces this value.
-Character templates can change it.
+*Evasion is used in combat and allows you to avoid a melee attack.
+It is equal to the Evasion value of the lineage plus the average of *Quickness* and *Deftness* (rounded up).
+Armour and weapons reduce this stat.
+Character templates can change this value.

 ### Protection

-The *Protection* reduces damage taken in combat.
-This value is taken from the lineage, armor or templates can change this value.
+*Protection reduces damage taken in combat.
+This stat is inherited from the lineage, armour or templates can change it.

 ### Additional dice